beseidel/Javascript-EJS-MongooseAnimals/README.md

 # Javascript-EJS-MongooseAnimals
-JavaScript, EJS, Mongoose, MongoDB, NodeServer, Express and No Angular in this project.
+JavaScript, EJS, Mongoose, MongoDB, NodeServer, Express.
+There is No Angular in this project.

-This project is a basic Javascript Project using EJS Views.
+The MongooseAnimals project is a FULL CRUD application with Showing All, ShowingOne, UpdatingOne, and DelatingOne capabilities.
+It uses JavaScript, EJS, Flash, Node.JS Server and Express FrameWork, and MongoDB.

+Basic Four loop logic is applied for refactoring code for repeating code.